Generating Scans for VPS

 Once you are next to the Wayspot, tap on the Wayspot marker in the map and drag up the Wayspot details card.
 At the top of the card, tap on SCAN to open your device’s camera and initiate the scan.
 Start scanning as described in “Creating Private VPS Locations” above, but using a Public scan type.
 Again, we recommend that you select Upload Later.

 You can also create a scan from the default map view when a Wayspot marker is not selected.
 This type of “freeform” scan will allow you to scan, per above, but will then prompt you to associate your scan with a nearby Wayspot.
 We recommend you associate it with the one nearest to your scan location so that the imagery you capture in that scan is properly associated with the 3D mesh of that wayspot.

-If you need to test the localizability of a known VPS-activated Wayspot, you may do so using the Niantic Wayfarer app.
-You’ll need to go to the VPS-activated Wayspot location, and use the TEST VPS feature from the map view.
+If you need to test the localizability of a known VPS-activated Wayspot or one of your successfully uploaded Private VPS Locations, you may do so using the Niantic Wayfarer app.
+You’ll need to go to the VPS-activated Wayspot location or Private VPS location, and use the TEST VPS feature from the map view.
 You can test VPS localization as long as you’re within the coverage area for the VPS-activated Wayspot.
 To get the exact boundaries of the coverage area for a VPS-activated Wayspot, you’ll need to use the VPS Coverage API.